ianbarton/dodcott-2023/posts/2021-11-01-meeting/index.md

 -->

 There will be a meeting of Dodcott-cum-Wilkesley Parish Council on Monday 8th November 2021 at 7.00pm.
-The meeting will be held at Lightwood Green Chapel.
+The meeting will be held at Burleydam Church.

 Parish Clerk contact details:
 Tel: 01270 588896
 Email: nick.powell62@outlook.com

 You can view the agenda [here](https://drive.google.com/file/d/1d9RDyWGOIS8NK9MYna_K1L9WKMBd3GQ9/view?usp=sharing)

-You can view the minutes of the September 2021 meeting [here](https://drive.google.com/file/d/14eq3LBFs_jAMmeemZ-0nm2-odRCZbdyR/view?usp=sharing)